yorkcook/Blockchain/client_mining_p/README.md

 *Server*
 Modify the server we created to:
-* Remove the `proof_of_work` function from the server.
+X Remove the `proof_of_work` function from the server.
 * Change `valid_proof` to require *6* leading zeroes.
-* Add an endpoint called `last_block` that returns the last block in the chain
+X Add an endpoint called `last_block` that returns the last block in the chain
 * Modify the `mine` endpoint to instead receive and validate or reject a new proof sent by a client.
-    * It should accept a POST
+    X It should accept a POST
     * Use `data = request.get_json()` to pull the data out of the POST
-        * Note that `request` and `requests` both exist in this project
-    * Check that 'proof', and 'id' are present
+        * Note that `request` and `requests` both exist in this project X Check that 'proof', and 'id' are present
-        * return a 400 error using `jsonify(response)` with a 'message'
-* Return a message indicating success or failure.
+        X return a 400 error using `jsonify(response)` with a 'message' X Return a message indicating success or failure.
 Remember, a valid proof should fail for all senders except the first.

 *Client Mining*
 Create a client application that will: